Chip-Biscuit/Harry-Potter-and-the-Half-Blood-Prince-PC-Fix/README.md

 The default for aspect ratio is (0) which is (16:9).
 Choose the aspect ratio that is correct for you from the selection within the d3d9.ini file and replace (0) with the number correct for you.

 # FPS
-Choose one of the releases of either (60fps or up to 278fps) to use.
+Choose one of the releases of either (60fps or 120fps) to use.
 If your monitor is 60hz then choose the 60fps release.
-If your monitor is 120hz or more choose the uncapped fps release.
+If your monitor is 120hz or more choose the 120 fps release.

 # FOV
 You can choose in the d3d9.ini file either 1, 2 or 3 each will zoom the FOV/camera in the game out slightly more.
 Choose which option you want to use, and it will be reflected in the game, 0 is off or original game cameras FOV.